migsc/epic-react-dev/03-advanced-react-hooks/NOTES.md

 # Advanced React Hooks

+- _**Most important: The state gang**_
+  - useReducer - useState's big brother
+  - useContext - "Global" useState.
+Used by state mgmt and theming libs
+- _**also...**_
+  - useDebugValue - console.log's big brother
+- _Less important - Very situational_
+  - useCallback - useful for methods invoked within useEffect
+  - useLayoutEffect - useful for DOM manipulation
+- _Least important, ULTRA rare uses:_
+  - useImperativeHandle - useful for class-component like functionality.
+Good for refactoring to functional.

 ## useReducer: simple Counter

-useReducer: Separate state logic from components that will make the state changes.
-Very useful if multiple element of state change together.
-Usually used to track an object of state.
+useReducer: Separate state logic from components that will make the state changes. **Very useful if multiple element of state change together.** Usually used to track an object of state.

-First arg => The dispatch function Takes two args: 1- current state 2- whatever - the dispatch function is called with 3- returns- the next state!
+**First arg =>** The dispatch function, which takes two args: **1-** current state **2-** the dispatched value/action, whatever is passed into the function **and returns- the next state!**

-Second arg => initial value
+**Second arg =>** initial value

+**Myth** You have to use the heavy redux conventions and boilerplate with useReducers.

 useState and useReducers have tradeoffs.

-- You don't have to use the heavy redux conventions and boilerplate with useReducers.
-You could essentially re-implement useState with useReducer at the simplest.

-A single element of state being managed? you're better off with useState.
+**A single element of state being managed? you're better off with useState.**

 When one element of your state relies on the value of another element of your state in order to update?
 Use useReducer